An Expert Guide on How to Choose a Tennis Racquet

 The modern style caters to players with games like Rafael Nadal, Novak Djokovic, and Dominic Thiem.
 The heavy topspin, big power, and long strokes from the baseline that these players use are aided by the modern player’s racquets.
 A modern player’s racquet is really a heavier tweener racquet.
 They have the same midplus head sizes, open string patterns, and standard or slightly longer lengths.
 They differ in their weight being slightly heavier and also a bit more flexible.
 This aids in control and helps players trade blows from all over the court with aggressive strokes and loads of spin.

 The traditional player’s racquet is the racquet of choice for elite players with versatile games such as Roger Federer, Milos Raonic, and Marin Cilic.
 These player’s racquets are precision weapons for all-court use.
 They are best for players that bring their own power and need control from their frame.
-They feature small head sizes, heavier weights, flexible beams, and tight string patterns.
+They feature small head sizes, heavier weights of at least 310g or 11oz, flexible beams, and tight string patterns.

 Technical Specs to Consider